vivier/imap-mcp-server/README.md

 ## Requirements
 - Python 3.10+
-- An IMAP account with host, username, and password/app password.
+- An IMAP account with host, username, and either:
+  - Password/app password (traditional authentication), or
+  - OAuth2 token (for Gmail and other OAuth-enabled providers)

 ## Setup
 1) (Recommended) `python3 -m venv .venv && source .venv/bin/activate`